mishael-o/Dapper.SimpleSqlBuilder/README.md

 ## Getting Started

-Refer to the [Getting Started](https://mishael-o.github.io/Dapper.SimpleSqlBuilder/) guide for more details.
+Refer to the [Quick Start](https://mishael-o.github.io/Dapper.SimpleSqlBuilder/) guide for more details.

 ## Contributing